JasonZ-Git/JasonTechnology/git-books/Daily_Thinking.md

 11 May, 2020
 ------------
 SwiftUI can be regarded as the UI framework to Swift.
-As UI is a key part for App development, SwiftUI is highly emphsised.
+As UI is a key part for App development, SwiftUI is highly emphasised.
-* @State - Bind a View to a varialble, one direction
+* @State - Bind a View to a variable, one direction
 * @Binding
 * @ObjectBinding